Control structures

 range(start, stop, step)

-Both ascending and descending order arithmetic progression can be constructed using these variations.
-When skipped, default values are start=0 and step=1.
-For understanding purposes, a C like code snippet is shown below:
+Both ascending and descending order arithmetic progressions can be constructed using these variations.
+When skipped, the default values are start=0 and step=1.
+For understanding purposes, a C-like code snippet is shown below:

 # ascending order